 Want to learn more about customizing your Mohops.
 Please visit our You Tube channel to see some of our growing library of styling videos.
 You can also click here to see additional illustrations for inspiration...

-Established in 2005 by architect Annie Mohaupt, Mohop specializes in customizable shoes.
+Established in 2005 by architect Annie Mohaupt, Mohop specializes in customizable shoes and fashion accessories.
 A socially-conscious company, Mohop ensures that all of our collections are produced with vegan, sustainably-sourced, recycled, and/or fair-trade materials.
-Each pair of Mohop shoes is made from scratch by our team of talented artisans in our Chicago workshop.
-Mohop shoes are available online and have been featured on a huge variety of national and international media including the Discovery Channel, Science Channel, Vogue.com, Chicago Tribune, Lucky Magazine, The Martha Stewart Show, US Weekly, MTV, VH1, ARTE, NHK, Inc. Magazine, Entrpreneur.com and INSP Network.
+Each pair of Mohop shoes is responsibly made from scratch by Annie Mohaupt and Justin Walker in our Chicago workshop.
+Mohop shoes are available online and have been featured on a huge variety of national and international media including the Discovery Channel, Science Channel, INSP, Vogue.com, Chicago Tribune, Lucky Magazine, The Martha Stewart Show, US Weekly, MTV, VH1, ARTE, NHK, Inc. Magazine, Entrpreneur.com and INSP Network.

 Are they comfortable?